Extracting Equations of Motion from Superconducting Circuits: Related Work

 \section{Related Work}

-While our development synthesizes methods in Refs. \cite{Devoret_1995, Burkard_Koch_DiVincenzo_2004, You_Sauls_Koch_2019, Mariantoni_2020}, it specializes to a particular class of circuits and investigates the dynamical and thermodynamical behavior of the circuit's degrees of freedom in the classical domain.

-Its methodological foundations build on Refs. \cite{Devoret_1995, Burkard_Koch_DiVincenzo_2004}, which introduced a network-theoretic approach to electrical circuit analysis and investigated circuits operating in the quantum regime.
-Reference \cite{You_Sauls_Koch_2019} provided an elegant technique for multi-loop circuits to find \emph{irrotational} degrees of freedom.
-However, it considered only the phase space of a quantum circuit's Hamiltonian.
-In this way, it departs from our goals.
+The following synthesizes methods from Refs. \cite{Devoret_1995,Burkard_Koch_DiVincenzo_2004, You_Sauls_Koch_2019, Mariantoni_2020}.
+Its foundations build on Refs. \cite{Devoret_1995,Burkard_Koch_DiVincenzo_2004}, which introduced a network-theoretic approach to electrical circuit analysis and investigated circuits operating in the quantum regime.
+Reference \cite{You_Sauls_Koch_2019} introduced an elegant technique for multi-loop circuits to find \emph{irrotational} degrees of freedom.
+However, it considered only the circuit's quantum Hamiltonian for investigating time-dependent quantities, such as the transition probabilities between energy eigenstates.
+This departs from our goals.
 Moreover, to avoid cyclic coordinates in the equations of motion, Ref. \cite{You_Sauls_Koch_2019} restricted each circuit loop to have only a single inductor.
-The following, in contrast, eschews this restriction.
-It instead develops optimal solutions for circuits containing more than one inductor by eliminating the extra degrees of freedom algebraically.
+The following eschews this restriction and, instead, finds optimal solutions for circuits containing more than one inductor in a loop by algebraically eliminating extra degrees of freedom.

 Here, we use the resistive capacitive shunted junction (RCSJ) model for each Josephson junction (JJ).
-Due to this, the dissipative dynamics arising from finite-valued DC resistances must be accounted for.
-And, to do this, we rely on Ref. \cite{Mariantoni_2020}, which provided a method that uses the Rayleigh dissipation function \cite{Goldstein_Poole_Safko_2008} to analyze a circuit's resistive shunts.
+Due to this, the dissipative dynamics arising from finite-valued direct current (DC) resistances must be accounted for.
+To do this, we rely on Ref. \cite{Mariantoni_2020}'s method that uses the Rayleigh dissipation function \cite{Goldstein_Poole_Safko_2008} to model the circuit's resistive shunts.

 Several alternative approaches are available to analyze circuit behaviors in the quantum regime.
-One common procedure employs number-phase quantization \cite{Xiang-Guo_Ji-Suo_Yun_Hong-Yi_2008, Xiang-Guo_Ji-Suo_Bao-Long_2008}, which does not involve a network-theoretic approach.
+One common procedure employs number-phase quantization \cite{Xiang-Guo_Ji-Suo_Yun_Hong-Yi_2008, Xiang-Guo_Ji-Suo_Bao-Long_2008}, which does not use a network-theoretic approach.
 Simulations of the quantum dynamics of similar circuits are detailed in Ref. \cite{Chitta_Zhao_Huang_Mondragon-Shem_Koch_2022}.
-This all noted, though the SQUIDs we employ are often the basis for quantum computing devices, we concentrate on their behavior in the classical nonlinear dynamical regime.
+This all noted, though the SQUIDs employed here are often the basis for quantum computing devices, we concentrate on their behavior in the classical regime to understand their information-bearing degrees of freedom \cite{Han_Lapointe_Lukens_1992, Saira_Matheny_2020}.
+This also greatly facilitates follow-on investigations of their far-from-equilibrium thermodynamic performance.